 - Research Grants

-graduate at Biological Sciences from Universidade de São Paulo (2005) and master's at Zoology from Universidade de São Paulo (2008).
+graduate at Biological Sciences from Universidade de São Paulo (2005), master's and PhD at Zoology from Universidade de São Paulo (2008).
 Has experience in Entomology, focusing on Animal Behavior and Chemical Ecology, acting on the following subjects: kin recognition in stingless bees, chemical ecology of social insects and reproductive conflicts in stingless bees.
 (Source: Lattes Curriculum)

 There was an initial struggle to understand the presence of a sterile caste in social insects on the light of natural selection.
 An altruistic behaviour can became evolutionarily stable if the obtained indirect fitness overcomes the losses with direct reproduction.
 In this model, workers of social hymenopterans are favoured by queens' fertility if she produces females, but there are rep...